 Join Rabbi Katy Allen for an afternoon of multimedia interaction and meditation on a journey through trauma and healing with her new book, A Tree of Life: A Story in Word, Image and Text, with photographs by Mary North Allen.
 Give yourself the opportunity to transition to a greater level of faith and acceptance in the face of personal loss and despair with the world.

-This workshop will span four hours, giving participants time to experience the full trajectory of the healing process and will be followed by a potluck vegetarian dinner.
+The February 26th workshop will span four hours, giving participants time to experience the full trajectory of the healing process and will be followed by a potluck vegetarian dinner.

 Participants are encouraged to spend time with the book ahead of the workshop in order to enhance their experience that day.